Banner Image

 Making open source hardware for a depreciated electric bike

-West coast stateside company makes a cute aesthetic electric bike, sells a few thousand bikes and then goes out of business.
+A west coast stateside company makes a cute aesthetic electric bike, sells thousands of bikes and then goes out of business.
 It is hard to ship hardware and bikes are hard to make at that quantity.
-What are the buyers to do to repair things when parts go bad?
+What are bike owners supposed to do when parts go bad?

-It's frustrating that somewhere, there's documentation detailing the coms protocol for the battery, the torque thresholds for the motor controller, and everything in between.
+It's frustrating that somewhere, there's documentation detailing the communications protocol for the battery, the torque thresholds for the motor controller, and everything in between.
 Unfortunately that is nowhere to be found.
-These bicycles were purchased for 3,500 USD, and one winter in a garage results in them being bricks.
+These bicycles were purchased for +3,500 USD, and one winter in a garage results in them being bricks.
 Lets undo that with opensource hardware and documentation.

-Here's a quick advertisement from [Link] listing the Faraday Cortland's pricing and some specifications. $3,499 USD is steep.
-One of the awesome parts of this advert is, it's the exact one I picked up second hand.
-Overall, it is a beautiful machine, so lets see how much effort is required to wake it back up, and maybe develop open source hardware for keeping these running.
+Here's a quick advertisement from [Link] listing both the Faraday Cortland and Porteur pricing and some specifications. $3,499 USD is steep.
+Overall, both are beautiful machines, so lets see how much effort is required to wake these back up, and maybe develop open source hardware for keeping them running.

 advert for buying a faraday cortland